Should you buy an apartment or a house?

 With this in mind, families may gravitate towards a house, to give the kids a room each and a yard to play in.
 On the other hand, young first home buyers, travelers or career minded people may prefer the convenience and affordability of an apartment.

 Whatever way you go, it’s essential that you get your finances in order before buying.
-We’ve got decades of experience doing just that, and our services are at no cost to you.
+We’ve got decades of experience doing just that, and we don’t charge to find the right loan for you.
+Your broker is paid by the lender once your loan settles.
+In some limited circumstances your broker may charge a fee, which would be discussed with you before proceeding.